consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

 -   Keep an up to date copy of the Authorized Agent Service Directory
 -   Maintain records in Covered Business Service Directory with the technical and business information for the Covered Businesses whose requests are managed by the PIP
--   Verify the cryptographic trust of incoming requests against the Consortium managed service directories
+-   Verify the cryptographic trust of incoming requests against Agent public keys in service directories
 -   Generate and Persist API tokens for each Authorized Agent + Covered Business relationship pairing
 -   Map DRP request states in to a workflow which the Covered Business's Privacy Program can work with and back out to the workflow states which the Authorized Agents expect to work against
--   Review and provide revisions/feedback/approval on revisions to the Data Rights Protocol and System Rules
+-   Review and provide revisions/feedback/approval on revisions to the Data Rights Protocol and Agreements

 ## Authorized Agent responsibilities

--   Provide documentation of the practices the AA follows to verify identity attributes of Consumers
+-   Provide within the Authorized Agent directory documentation of the practices the AA follows to verify identity attributes of Consumers.
     -   Authorized Agent MUST verify the consumer's email address when the user first registers
     -   Authorized Agent MAY verify the consumer's phone number and/or physical address when they register as well.
-    -   Authorized Agent MUST only present the "is verified" bits for attributes that have been verified according to this documentation
+    -   Authorized Agent MUST only present the "is verified" bits for attributes that have been verified according to this Identity Assurance documentation
 -   Generate and securely manage an Ed25519 signing key.
 This signing key is **not to be placed on a Consumer's user agent**
 -   Keep an up to date version of the Covered Business Service Directory